Introduction to Crime and Criminology - From £60

 Monday 29th June 2020

 We are excited to launch our popular crime and criminology course online.

-If you are interested in learning about crime, then this multi faceted course is for you.
+The online course will be delivered by our expert tutor using a combination of live chat, resources, PowerPoint presentations and weekly tasks.
+If you are interested in learning about crime, then this intriguing course is for you.

-We will look at famous case studies of crimes in Norfolk such as Tony Martin case as well as the general crime trends across the county with the use of crime maps.
-We will also look at specific criminal trends across the county such as the issue around 'county lines'.
+- Week 6 - Crimes in Norfolk - We will look at famous case studies of crimes in Norfolk such as the Tony Martin case as well as the general crime trends across the county with the use of crime maps.
+We will also look at specific criminal trends across the county such as the issue around county lines.

 Why Our College?

 Our courses are delivered by in-house expert teaching staff and external specialists